jhklarcher/acustica/two_load/README.md

-# Calculate Transmission Loss with the Two-Load Method
+# Calculate Transmission Loss using the Two-Load Method

-Script em MATLAB para calcular a Perda de Transmissão com um tubo de impedância e quatro posições de microfone e suas funções de transferência.
-Utiliza arquivos .ita do [ITA-Toolbox](http://www.ita-toolbox.org/).
-Feito com base na norma ASTM E2611-09.
+MATLAB script to calculate Transmission Loss with an impedance tube and four microphone positions and their transfer functions.
+Uses [ITA-Toolbox](http://www.ita-toolbox.org/) .ita files.
+Made based on ASTM E2611-09.